dagmawibabi/dblogs/public/blogs/To my FWB.md

 **Sex: is what I called it because even though our relationship was mostly virtual, the intimacy formed is nothing less than of it.*

-**Guilty Pleasures: is what we used to call our encounters because we both feel horrible for doing it yet we did it anyways.*
+**Guilty Pleasures: is what we used to call our encounters because we both felt horrible for doing it yet we did it anyway.*

 ### Last Words
  This was difficult to publish because it shades a new light on me, specially for those of you that don't know me too close.
 But I know that there are others like me who can't end the links they've formed and who have found it almost impossible to break out of connections like this.
 So let this be evidence that you can and that you should.
 It's worth it!